covrig/homeassistant-gcharts-card/README.md

 ## Changelog
 ```
-2019.Dec.07
-- Removed old code and added webscoket version (works with HASS > 0.102)
 2018.Feb.08:
-- [x] Some code cleaning.
+- Some code cleaning.
-- [x] Updated parseInt() to parseFloat().
+- Updated parseInt() to parseFloat().
 2019.Jan.09:
-- [x] Added websocket version.
+- Added websocket version.
 Will go obsolete when the legacy password will be removed.
 Same approach for installation inside Home Assistant.
 The html will also work independetly - without Home Assistant.
 Just add your IP and legacy password.
+2019.Dec.07
+- Removed old code and added websocket version with Long-Lived Access Tokens (works with HASS > 0.102)
 ```